scherroman/TweetMapAnsible/README.md

 ## Setting up a public Master Load Balancer (MLB)
 This section details the setup for an MLB server which will communicate with and control an array of private app servers.
 ### Setup Ansible
-- Update cache to be able to find repositories: `sudo apt-get update`
+- Update cache to be able to find repositories: `apt-get update`
-- Get the "add-apt-repository”: `sudo apt-get install -y software-properties-common`
+- Get the add-apt repository: `sudo apt-get install -y software-properties-common`
 - Add Ansible's official repository: `sudo add-apt-repository -y ppa:ansible/ansible`
 - Update repositories: `apt-get update`
 - Install Ansible: `sudo apt-get install -y ansible`